ir-engine/ir-engine/README.md

 ## Issues

-- Worker not running on src/Dracosis/Player.ts
+- Texture is being compressed but saving texture length in header data is not allowing the drcs file to be read
-- readStream not supported in src/Dracosis/Player.ts.
-Need to remove 'fs' and move streaming data to server/ and reading streamed data from server to Player.ts
+- Decode compressed buffer data to show the mesh